 Visit with Santa Claus

 Ho-ho-ho!
-Grab your camera and get ready to photograph the family as it visits with Old Saint Nick.
+Grab your camera and get ready to photograph the family while your crew visits with Old Saint Nick.

 Reindeer Games with Aurora Theatre